bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 - For "\startitemize" command, if the option is not "packed", then there are visible vertical white spaces between items.
-Unfortunately the amount of this vertical space cannot be adjusted to be consistant with the inter-paragraph vertical space, which is controlled by the "\setupwhitespace" command, especially as it has been set to "small".
+Unfortunately the amount of this vertical space is not consistant with the inter-paragraph vertical space which is set by the "\setupwhitespace" command.
+  Especially when the whitespace is set to "small", vertical spaces between items are larger than "small".

-  However, the latest discovery seems to have uncovered a way that allows for the extra vertical spaces to be removed between items.
-In particular, the option named "inbetween=" should be set to an empty string such as the following:
+  The latest discovery have uncovered a way to fix this issue.
+In particular, the option named "inbetween=" should be set to an empty string such as the
+  following:

   ```verbatim
   \startitemize[][inbetween={},before={},after={}]